johneast2/keychainbackup/docs/SettingUpBackups.md

-# Setting up backups with Duplicati to Keychain Backup
+# Setting up Syncthing to run on Keychain Backup

-Duplicati is a free, opensource backup application, avaible for Windows, Linux and MacOS.
-It supports connecing to SSH hosts, and scheduling backups, among other features.
+Syncthing is a free and open source program to allow you to synchronize your files betwee

 1. Download Duplicati and install it.
 Download from here: [Duplicati 2.0](https://www.duplicati.com/download)